 This results in overall savings of between 42% and 71% (depending on the type of instance you reserve) compared to equal on-demand capacity because you pay a little upfront cost and receive a much reduced hourly rate.

 Determines the ideal number of Partial Upfront Reserved Instances by analyzing your Amazon EC2 computing consumption history.
 Recommendations are based on hour-by-hour use averaged over all consolidated billing accounts for the previous calendar month.
 The ability to estimate the number of hours of usage you will require this month based on the sum of last month’s hours is a crucial component of cost optimization.

 4. Low Utilization Amazon EC2 Instances:

-This utility checks the number of EC2 instances that are running on less than 10% of their run capacity.
-It notifies you if the daily CPU utilization was 10% or less and network I/O was 5 MB or less on 4 or more days.
+This tool counts the number of EC2 instances that are currently operating at less than 10% of their run capacity.
+It notifies you if the daily CPU utilization was 10% or less and the daily network I/O was 5 MB or less on four or more days.
 It reports instances that were active at any time over the last 14 days.
 Running instances result in use fees charged each hour.

 5. Underutilized Amazon EBS Volumes:

 Examines the configurations of Amazon Elastic Block Store (Amazon EBS) volumes and issues warnings when underutilized volumes are detected.
 When a volume is produced, charges start.
 The user can delete a volume if it is detached or has very little write activity (apart from boot volumes) over an extended period of time.